Accessibility

 What's different if I get a Blue Dot?

 For some of the larger events and activities, members with blue dots will be allowed to enter first, to give them time to find a space suitable for their needs.
+If you choose to wear your Blue Dot prominently, this can also signal to other attendees throughout the convention that you might need priority access or a little extra space, time or assistance.

 Who is eligible for a Blue Dot?

-If you believe you will need a little more time getting around, or you need to be close to the front because you have problems hearing or seeing, or if you just think you might need to be close to an exit during an event, please do consider requesting a Blue Dot when registering at the Convention.
+If you believe you will need a little more time getting around, or you need to be close to the front because you have difficulties with hearing or seeing, or if you just think you might need to be close to an exit during an event, please do consider requesting a Blue Dot when registering at the convention.
 The Blue Dot itself is just that, a blue sticker you can wear on your badge.
 The dots can be picked up at Registration (or when Registration is closed, at Ops).

 What about companions?